 Ohara adamantly tells Ryo-san that he should get married, since that would likely straighten up Ryo-san into a proper police officer & person.
 Ryo-san is absolutely against marriage, but after saving a beautiful girl named Ai Asato (a.k.a.
 Maria, after an ateji reading of the kanji in her full name), who treats him with absolute love, he's worried that Ohara is behind her.
 After finding out he isn't, though, Ryo-san is ready to sign the marriage papers, but there's only problem he's not aware of: Maria had a ring name, Ryuji Asato, where he was a World Men's Kickboxing Champion.
 Luckily for Maria, Ryo-san is a giant fan of Ryuji's...

 Remember when I said I would bring up Maria in the last review?
 Well, this is why.
-Yep, Maria is a pre-op transsexual who is in love with Ryo-san; I don't know when Maria (I don't know whether to use "he" or "she") debuted in the manga, but I'm sure it was probably a bit of a shock for its time.
+Yep, Maria is a pre-op transsexual who is in love with Ryo-san; I don't know when Maria debuted in the manga, but I'm sure it was probably a bit of a shock for its time.
 This is easily the best episode of these four, delivering laugh after laugh.
 Admittedly, though, I already knew of Maria's "truth" beforehand, so some moments were funny because I already knew the truth behind it all; if anything, that makes this episode good for re-watching.
 True to the episode's title, Maria is 150% devoted to Ryo-san, making him lunch, cleaning his apartment while he's asleep, and it's all because his face is similar to that of Maria's kickboxing coach, right down to similar eyebrows.
-Shockingly, the reveal is downright blunt about it, with Ryo-san laying on Maria's lap, feeling a "bump", followed by a literal "squeeze check" for both him & Maria...
+Shockingly, the reveal is downright blunt about it, with Ryo-san laying on Maria's lap, feeling a "bump", followed by a literal "squeeze check" for both him & Maria.
 I certainly was not expecting such a blunt reveal, but Ohara & the others did expect that Ryo-san would never believe them if he was simply told the truth.
-The image above is the last shot of the episode, showing that (even after being turned down by Ryo-san) Maria still goes after him, even joining the police force as a traffic cop (learning from Komachi & Naoko) just so that there's always the chance of contact.
-Just to point out, from what I could find out online, eventually Maria does become a full-fledged woman in the manga after a "magical incident" (hey, no one ever said Kochikame was realistic), but stays a cross-dresser in the anime.
+The image above is the last shot of the episode, showing that (even after being turned down by Ryo-san) Maria still goes after him, even joining the police force as a traffic cop (learning from Komachi & Naoko) just so that there's always the chance of contact; you have to love Komachi & Naoko's faces, too, because they likely didn't know the truth, either.
+Just to point out, from what I could find out online, eventually Maria does become a full-fledged woman in the manga after a "magical incident" (hey, no one ever said Kochikame was 100% realistic), but stays a cross-dresser in the anime.
 Still, best episode of this DVD, no questions asked.

 |Here's what Maria REALLY looks like under that dress.|